 The main disadvantage that comes from spinning is how long it takes.
 Spinning classes can take up to 60 minutes, and most people can not fit that into their schedule.
 However, because it’s so much fun it won’t feel like it’s a long time – after your first hill climb you’ll be blowing hard, but then it’ll be over before you know it.

 Spinning is a lower-intensity cardio, so you will only burn calories during your workout.
-That means that however long you spin will determine the amount of calories that you burn.
+That means that however long you spin will determine the number of calories that you burn.

 Spinning classes are perfect for those who have joint issues due to its low-intensity nature, and also for those who love the social aspect of exercise.
 However, by doing HIIT you may burn just as many calories in a faster time, and weight training can increase calorie burn post-exercise.
 Use spinning classes as an addition to your workout regime rather than just spinning classes alone.